Barsonax/gatsby-blog/content/posts/should-you-fake-it-or-mock-it/index.md

 The real dependency is volatile as it uses a external service that has to be called over the network so we won't be using the real dependency in our unit tests.

 ## Mocks/Stubs
 One of the simplest ways to remove a volatile dependency is to provide a stable dependency where we just hardcode the behavior that we need in the test.
 You might also be interested in inspecting if certain calls were done.
 You might write your own or use a library like Moq to help you do this.

-Our GetById test will look like this:
+Following this approach our GetById test will look like this:
 ```cs
 // Arrange
 var itemStoreMock = new Mock<IITemStore>();